BetterThanTomorrow/calva/docs/things-to-do.md

 * Video, How to get started with Calva, to support the text on the wiki
 * The Calva settings (which ones are not documented on the wiki?)
 * Replace some outdated GIFs used in the README.
-* Make clear what Calva is about, what stances it takes and where it is heading

 ## Squash Bugs
 * The test runner sometimes just doesn't work